PDC-support/arrhenius-benchmarks/GROMACS/stmv_gmx_v2/readme.md

 any number of nodes on which the job could be run can be inferred through interpolation with reasonable confidence.

-The measured peak performance needs to be a *suitained* performance under full machine load, that is N_jobs equal sized jobs are executed simultaneously, where N_jobs = N_nodes_tot / num_nodes_used with
+The measured peak performance needs to be a *sustained* performance under full machine load, that is N_jobs equal sized jobs are executed simultaneously, where N_jobs = N_nodes_tot / num_nodes_used with
 * N_nodes_tot the total number of nodes in the respective module